Why I went from VP Engineering to hands-on builder

 Stakeholder alignment.
 When you’re the founding engineer, technical decisions happen fast.
 At Cheerz, a major architecture change took weeks of alignment.
 At Native Spaces, a few days.
 Now at Méthode Aristote, solo?
 A few hours to prototype and validate directly with users.

 Meeting culture.
-Almost zero meetings.
-All build time reclaimed.
 As VP at Cheerz, I had 15-20 hours of meetings per week.
-Meetings drain me; they’re too long, too slow.
-Now as solo/duo builder?
-Maybe 2-3 hours max for quick alignment or user interviews.
-The compounding effect on deep work is real.
+Now maybe 2-3 hours for quick alignment or user interviews.
+Meetings drain me.
+They run too long and move too slowly.
+The reclaimed time goes directly into the codebase.

 Middle management coordination.
 No need to coordinate between teams when you are the team.
 No translation layer between “what the business wants” and “what engineering can deliver.”
 I am both layers.
 Faster feedback loops, less information loss.